U.S. imposes record fine on BNP in sanctions warning to banks

 STINGING REBUKE

 The settlement marks a stinging rebuke for BNP, the grand dame of French banking and one of the world's five biggest banks by assets.
-Until now BNP Paribas had managed to avoid the sort of scandals that damaged most of its rivals, including interest rate manipulation and the mis-sale of U.S. sub-prime mortgages.
+Until now it had managed to avoid the sort of scandals that have damaged many rivals.

-From BNP Paribas' historic Parisian headquarters, where Napoleon married Josephine in 1796, BNP Paribas management has always prided itself on its tight risk controls which helped it successfully navigate the financial and euro zone debt crises.
+From BNP's historic Parisian headquarters, where Napoleon married Josephine in 1796, the bank's management has always prided itself on the sort of tight risk controls that helped it successfully navigate the financial and euro zone debt crises.

-The Swiss financial regulator said it was investigating staff at BNP Paribas' Swiss arm after the bank's general counsel appeared in a New York court to plead guilty to one count of falsifying business records and one count of conspiracy.

-A pipeline of cases has built up as U.S. prosecutors have pivoted from focusing on specific criminals to also vigorously pursuing financial institutions that move money for them, which some had in the past considered "too big to jail".

-Leslie Caldwell, who leads the criminal division at Justice Department, said in an interview that a unit within the Justice Department has its sights set on a range of firms potentially involved in illicit money flows.
+Leslie Caldwell, who leads the Justice Department's criminal division, said in an interview that a unit within the department has its sights set on a range of firms potentially involved in illicit money flows.

 No individuals were charged on Monday, but U.S. authorities said they had not wrapped up their inquiry.
 "The case which BNP is pleading to now is against the corporation alone, but our investigation into potential individual culpability is continuing," Manhattan District Attorney Cyrus Vance said.